hcarvalhoalves/django-rest-thumbnails/README.md

     <img src="http://example.com/t/animals/kitten.jpg/100x100/crop/?secret=04c8f5c392a8d2b6ac86ad4e4c1dc5884a3ac317"/>

-The secret hash is derived from the `SECRET_KEY` setting, so if you are serving the API from another server make sure these settings are in sync.
-This is a mechanism to validate that requests come from trusted clients, so malicious users can't bogg down your server by requesting thousands of kitten images at 1280x1280.
+Because the secret hash is derived from the `SECRET_KEY` setting, make sure this setting is in sync between the server and the client, otherwise it will return `401 Unauthorized`.

 You can define only one dimension: